Windkracht8/tasklist_caldavsso/README.md

 Configure the tasklist to use the driver by setting: $config['tasklist_driver'] = "caldavsso";

+Apply the taskedit.html.patch to remove the properties in the UI that are not supported by ActiveSync.

 Enable the tasklist plugin.

-This plugin has limit fields because it matches what can be synced with ActiveSync.

 TODO:
  - Alarms
- - Make some changes in the UI (what fields to show and what to hide)